cs1302uga/cs1302-tutorials/inheritance/inheritance.md

 According the Java Language Specification, the [`java.lang.Object`](https://docs.oracle.com/javase/8/docs/api/java/lang/Object.html) class is the superclass for all other classes [1].
+If a class does not explicitly extend another class, then it implicitly extends `Object`.
+Therefore, `Object` is at the top of all inheritance hierarchies in Java.

 ### Food for Thought